-- a) The approval of development applications, including any individual draft plan of subdivision, condominium or site plan approval shall be conditional on the provision to the Town of a Precinct Plan and supporting studies, reports and plans listed below undertaken by Qualified Professionals and of sufficient detail to permit a full assessment of the development applications.
-Precinct Plan areas, West, Central and East, are set out in Schedule 'II' Development Phasing and Precinct Plan.
-Required supporting studies and information for development approvals shall include the following: - i.
-A Phasing Justification and Monitoring Study to indicate how the proposal meets the criteria and prerequisites set out in Section 11.5.2 - ii.
-Land use and density distribution - iii.
-A Stormwater Management and Monitoring Study in accordance with Section 8.2 - iv.
-Demonstration that the Precinct Plan implements the principles set out in the Langstaff Gateway Urban Design and Streetscape Guidelines. - v.
-Detailed Servicing Implementation Plans - vi.
-An Affordable Housing Implementation Strategy, - vii.
-Environmental Impact Study in accordance with the provisions of this Plan, - viii.
-Phase 1 Archaeological Assessment in accordance with the provisions of this Plan, - ix.
-Phase 1 Environmental Site Assessment, - x.
-Green Development Standards Plan, and, - xi.
-Composite Utility Plan. - b) Where there is overlap among the studies or reports set out in Section 11.2.1 a), they may be integrated where appropriate. - c) The Precinct Plans shall be endorsed by Council prior to development approvals, but are non-statutory documents.
+- The approval of development applications, including any a) individual draft plan of subdivision, condominium or site plan approval shall be conditional on the provision to the Town of a Precinct Plan, which implements the principles set out in the Langstaff Gateway Urban Design and Streetscape Guidelines, and supporting studies, reports and plans listed below undertaken by Qualified Professionals and of sufficient detail, satisfactory to the Town, to permit a full assessment of the development applications.
+Precinct Plan areas, West, Central and East, are set out in Schedule 'II' - Development Phasing and Precinct Plan.
+Required supporting studies information for development approvals shall include the following: - A Phasing Justification and Monitoring Study to indicate how the proposal meets the criteria and prerequisites set out in Section 11.5.2; - ii) A Land use and density distribution report; - iii) A Stormwater Management and Monitoring Study in accordance with Section 8.2; - iv) Detailed Servicing Implementation Plans; - v) An Affordable Housing Implementation Strategy; - vi) Phase 1 Archaeological Assessment in accordance with the provisions of this Plan; - vii) Environmental Site Assessments; - viii) Green Development Standards Plan; and, - b) Where there is overlap among the studies or reports set out in Section 11.3, they may be integrated where appropriate.

+- c) The Precinct Plans shall be endorsed by Council prior to development approvals, but are non-statutory documents.
 Modifications and changes relative to the Precinct Plans may be reflected in development approvals without formal amendments to Precinct Plans or to this Secondary Plan.
-In those circumstances where all lands within a Precinct Plan are not anticipated to be developed in accordance with the phasing provisions of Section 11.1.4, basic Precinct Plan requirements may be considered acceptable for those phases or sub-areas that are not proceeding in the near or immediate future.

-d) The Phasing Justification and Monitoring Study including the transportation impact component may be exempt from Phase 1.
+In those circumstances where all lands within a Precinct Plan are not anticipated to be developed in accordance with the phasing provisions of Section 11.5, basic Precinct Plan requirements may be considered acceptable for those phases or sub-areas that are not proceeding in the near or immediate future. - d) The Phasing Justification and Monitoring Study including the transportation impact component may be exempt from Phase 1.